Stroopwafel: Description

-A stroopwafel's wafer layers are made from a stiff dough of flour, butter, brown sugar, yeast, milk, and eggs that has been pressed in a hot waffle iron until crisped.
+The wafers of a stroopwafel are made from a stiff dough of flour, butter, brown sugar, yeast, milk, and eggs that has been pressed in a hot waffle iron until crisp.
 While still warm, the waffles have their edges removed with a cookie cutter, which allows the remaining disc to be easily separated into top and bottom wafers.
-A caramel filling made from syrup, brown sugar, butter, and cinnamon—also warm—is spread between the wafers before the waffle is reassembled.
-The caramel sets as it cools, thereby binding the waffle halves together.
+A filling made from syrup, brown sugar, butter, and cinnamon (also warm) is spread between the wafers before the waffle is reassembled.
+The syrup sets as it cools, thereby binding the waffle halves together.

-English name
+Etymology

-The name stroopwafel is pure Dutch.
-In the English-speaking world, the treat may be known by some other names, like the literal translation "syrup waffle" or the less-literal "caramel waffle".
-Some Australian coffee houses may call them "coffee toppers", in reference to the practice of placing them atop hot beverages to soften the caramel and heat the cookie.
+In Dutch, stroopwafel is a compound word literally translating to "syrup-waffle".
+In English, the Dutch term is commonly used verbatim, although the translated "syrup waffle" is sometimes used, "waffle" itself being a loan word from Dutch.
+In Australia, the cookies are sometimes called "coffee toppers", in reference to the practice of placing them atop hot or warm beverages to warm the cookie and soften the syrup.

 History

 According to Dutch culinary folklore, stroopwafels were first made in Gouda either during the late 18th century or the early 19th century by bakers repurposing scraps and crumbs by sweetening them with syrup.
-One story ascribes the invention of the stroopwafel to the baker Gerard Kamphuisen, which would date the first stroopwafels from somewhere between 1810, the year he opened his bakery, and 1840, the year of the oldest known recipe for syrup waffles.
-Stroopwafels were not found outside Gouda until 1870, by which point the city was home to around 100 syrup-waffle bakers.
+One story ascribes the invention of the stroopwafel to the baker Gerard Kamphuisen, which would date the first stroopwafels from somewhere between 1810, the year he opened his bakery, and 1840, the year of the oldest known recipe.

-After 1870 stroopwafels began to appear in other cities, and in the 20th century, factory-made stroopwafels were introduced.
+After 1870, stroopwafels began to appear in other cities, and in the 20th century, factory-made stroopwafels were introduced.
 By 1960, there were 17 factories in Gouda alone, of which four are still open.
-Today, stroopwafels are sold at markets, by street vendors, and in supermarkets, and since 2016 United Airlines has been serving Daelmans Stroopwafels as a breakfast snack on its domestic flights.
+Today, stroopwafels are sold at markets, by street vendors, and in supermarkets worldwide.
+They are served as a breakfast snack by United Airlines; and were used as a technical challenge on a 2017 episode of the Great British Bake Off.

 Variants

 Cookies similar to the stroopwafel may be found in parts of the Netherlands.
-Wafers with honey instead of syrup are sold as honingwafels, and cookies with a caramel syrup are sold as stroopkoeken.
-Crumbs of stroopwafels (trimmings from manufacturing) are also sold in candy cones.
+Wafers with honey instead of syrup are sold as honingwafels, and cookies with a syrup are sold as stroopkoeken.
+Crumbs of stroopwafels (trimmings from manufacturing) are also sold as koekkruimels in candy cones.

 A thin wafer with a sugar filling is widely known in northern France, particularly in Lille.
 This local waffle is known as the gaufre fourrée lilloise, which consists of two thin wafer waffles filled with cassonade sugar and vanilla.
 A recipe for such a waffle with vanilla filling first appeared in 1849, in the workshop of the renowned patisserie, Maison Méert, from Lille.
 Waffles with a filling date back to the Middle Ages, as the famous guidebook for married women, Le Ménagier de Paris, compiled in 1393, already includes recipes of waffles with a cheese filling.